AwaNoodle/DevOps-CodeAssignment/README.md

 4. Production environment

 Your script should be able to build the application, run the unit tests and then deploy the application remotely with all the configuration settings updated correctly.
-Assume that site does not exist on the server and you have administrator rights on the server.
+Assume that site does not exist on the server and you have administration rights on the servers.

 Also keep following guidelines in mind